 With 30 named storms in 2020, of which 13 were hurricanes, homeowners in the US have seen the most active Atlantic season ever recorded.
 This level and frequency of precipitation and wind can cause a multitude of challenges and damage to homes, consequences that everyone should be prepared for.
 Even if you don’t have to worry about hurricanes, flooding can occur from heavy rainfall, and it can spell disaster for any type of home and compromise our floors if they aren’t water-resistant.
-At Kirkland's Flooring in Evans, GA, we have seen nearly every type of flooring damage imaginable, which is why we urge all homeowners, particularly those with hardwood and carpet, to have an early understanding of how to handle these conditions.
+At Kirkland's Flooring in Savannah, GA, we have seen nearly every type of flooring damage imaginable, which is why we urge all homeowners, particularly those with hardwood and carpet, to have an early understanding of how to handle these conditions.
 Here’s our quick overview of how to deal with flood damage.

 Hardwood Flooding Damage